huzeifa/starter-hugo-academic-sakina/content/post/scientific-questions-to-investigate-practically-theoretically/index.md

 * How does the number of bulbs in a series circuit affect their brightness?
 * How does the number of bulbs in a parallel circuit affect their brightness?
 * How does force affect extension on a spring?
-* How does area where a force is acted on affect pressure?
+* How does area on which a force is acted on, affect pressure?
 * How does the force of gravity affect the weight of an object?
 * How does mass affect the weight of an object?
 * How does force affect pressure on a certain area?